 Serious Health Complications Due to ED-DMT1

 There are a number of risks associated with diabulimia.
 At its most extreme, diabulimia can increase the risk of premature death.
 People with type 1 diabetes, that are also prone to eating disorder behaviors, may partake in this harmful method regularly, leading to severe consequences:

 - Diabetes complications (including onset and severity of microvascular disease and peripheral nerve damage)

-Serious acute and chronic complications accompany the dual diagnosis of diabulimia.
-Hyperglycemia (elevated levels of glucose in the bloodstream) results from insulin deficiency and leads to damage of small vessels (microvascular damage) and nerve cells, specifically peripheral nerves.
-When an eating disorder is present, the rate of onset and severity of microvascular disease and peripheral nerve damage is greatly accelerated.
+- Hyperglycemia (elevated levels of glucose in the bloodstream) resulting from insulin deficiency and leads to damage of small vessels (microvascular damage) and nerve cells, specifically peripheral nerves

 - Damage to the retina of the eye, kidneys and heart (related to microvascular disease)

 - Small nerve damage (peripheral neuropathy, pain, tingling, and even numbness of hands and feet